Province of Belluno

-The Province of Belluno (provincia di Belluno; provinz Belluno; provinzia de Belum) is a province in the Veneto region of Italy.
+The province of Belluno (provincia di Belluno; provinz Belluno; provinzia de Belum) is a province in the Veneto region of Italy.
 Its capital is the city of Belluno.

-It has an area of 3610 km2 and a total population of about 205,000.
+It has an area of 3610 km2 and a population of about 198,000 people.

 Geography

 Situated in the Alps, the province of Belluno consists almost entirely of mountainous terrain.
 It encompasses the natural and historical regions of Cadore, Feltrino, Alpago, Val di Zoldo, Agordino, Comelico and Ampezzano.
-The eastern part of the province is home to the Dolomites, including Tofane, Marmolada, Tre Cime di Lavaredo, and Antelao.
-For much of its course, the river Piave, runs through Belluno, as do its affluents the Boite and the Cordevole.
+The province is home to the Dolomites, including Tofane, Marmolada, Tre Cime di Lavaredo, and Antelao.
+For much of its course, the river Piave runs through Belluno, as do its tributaries the Boite and the Cordevole.

 The southern part is called Valbelluna, the widest and most populous valley of the province, which is bordered by the Venetian Prealps.
 The National Park of Belluno Dolomites is located in the province.

 Climate

 The province of Belluno's climate is among the most severe in the Alps.
 It is mostly influenced by the continental, provided by the Dolomites and it is very similar to the eastern Tyrol's climate, or even more severe in the Prealps of the southern side.

 The province may be divided in the following climatic zones: